 In addition to it's negative impacts on California, increasing tar sands production is bad for indigenous communities at the source in Alberta, and transporting it via oil tankers threatens devastating oil spills in the waters of British Columbia, Washington, and Oregon as well.

-To BAAQMD, Contra Costa Board of Supervisors, Gov. Brown, and other key decision makers in California:
+To BAAQMD, Contra Costa Board of Supervisors, Gov. Newsom, and other key decision makers in California:

 Tar sands oil harms our air, water, climate, and indigenous communities.
 We respectfully urge you to reject Phillips 66’s refinery expansion that would double the number of tankers delivering to their refinery and allow them to process tar sands.